hishamad/Blog/README.md

-# A website built with Django.
+# A blog built using Django.